Desmond Kojo Amponsah, MS

 Graduate Student

-Desmond Kojo Amponsah is a first-year PhD student in the Department of Environmental, Agricultural, and Occupational Health at the University of Nebraska Medical Center in Omaha, Nebraska, USA.
-His research focuses on biosecurity, biosafety, and high consequence infectious disease preparedness.
-Desmond is a research assistant at the Global Center for Health Security (GCHS) and the National Emerging Special Pathogens Training and Education Center (NETEC), where he works with Dr. John Lowe, the Director of GCHS and Co-Primary Investigator at NETEC.
+Desmond Kojo Amponsah is a second-year PhD student in the Department of Environmental, Agricultural, and Occupational Health at the University of Nebraska Medical Center (UNMC) College of Public Health in Omaha, Nebraska.
+His research focuses on biosafety, biosecurity, bioethics, and high-consequence infectious disease (HCID) preparedness, particularly in low-resource settings.